 When writing about Fashion, Life and Science at the Last Frontier, it is sometimes unavoidable to use some technical terms.
-Since it’s normal that even a highly educated person may not be familiar with the definition, I created this glossary for you.
-It helps to explain the terms without disturbing the flow of reading.
+Since it’s normal that even a highly educated person may not be familiar with the definition, I created this glossary of fashion and science terms for you.
+It helps to explain the fashion and science terms without disturbing the flow of post reading.
 Thus, you hopefully get a great reader experience.
-Links from this glossary open in a new window.
+Links from this glossary of fashion and science terms open in a new window.
 All terms are explained in alphabetic order.
-Note this is work in progress.
-If there is a term you are looking for and can’t find, please let me know by email.
-Thanks for helping improving this glossary.
+Note this glossary is work in progress.
+If there is a term you are looking for and can’t find it here, please let me know by email.
+Thanks for helping improving the High Latitude Style glossary of fashion and science terms.

 |A |||B |||C |||D |||E |||F |||G |||H |||I |||J ||